-- GERD (acid reflux): Those with chronic cough caused by GERD should avoid acidic foods, lying down directly after eating, and overeating.
-There are many OTC medications that are effective at treating GERD.
+- GERD (acid reflux): Those with a chronic cough caused by GERD should avoid acidic foods, lying down directly after eating, and overeating.
+There are many over-the-counter (OTC) medications that are effective at treating GERD.

-- Bacterial infections and viral infections: It’s possible that your doctor will need to examine your mucus to determine the best course of action.
+- Bacterial infections and viral infections: Your doctor may need to examine your mucus to determine the best course of action.
 Depending on the infection, your doctor may or may not prescribe you antibiotics.
 For others, you may simply need bed rest, pain relievers, and to drink enough water.

-- Allergies and sinusitis: Your doctor may need to prescribe antibiotics to treat a chronic cough caused by sinusitis.
-If you have chronic sinusitis and chronic cough, it’s a good idea to consult your doctor about more long term sinusitis treatment.
+- Allergies and sinusitis: Your doctor may prescribe antibiotics to treat a chronic cough caused by sinusitis.
+If you have chronic sinusitis and chronic cough, it’s a good idea to consult your doctor about more long-term sinusitis treatment including balloon sinuplasty.

 - Smoking: Smoking is the most common cause of chronic cough.
-Talk to your doctor about which treatment options for stopping smoking might work best for you.
+Talk to your doctor about which treatment options might work best for you to quit smoking.